mmmattmorris/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-04-CreatingShortcutAndScreen.md

 Success!
 ```

-Go to `Custom` under `Add Screen` modal in Shoutem builder.
-You can finally see your `Restaurants` starting screen (shortcut) there.
+In Shoutem Builder, go to `Custom` within the `Add Screen` modal.
+You should see your `Restaurants` starting screen (shortcut) there.

 <p class="image">
 <img src='{{ site.url }}/img/my-first-extension/add-modal-shortcut.png'/>
 </p>

 > #### Note
-> In case you don't see it, refresh the page in browser.
+> If you don't see it, try refreshing your browser.

-Click on the `Restaurants`, which will get that shortcut inserted into the navigation.
+Add your new extension to the navigation by clicking on `Restaurants`.

 Let's preview our app now.
-We can preview it in the Builder, but it might take some time while the app preview shows.
-Every time you change an extension, we need to rebundle the whole app to the new extension.
-It's much faster to use **Shoutem Preview** app (available for [iOS]({{ site.shoutem.previewAppiOS }}) and [Android]({{ site.shoutem.previewAppAndroid }})) and Shoutem CLI, which can bundle only the changes in the extension.
+We can preview it in the Builder, but it might take some time to load.
+Every time you update an extension, we need to rebundle the whole app to include the change.
+It's much faster to use the **Shoutem Preview** app (available for [iOS]({{ site.shoutem.previewAppiOS }}) and [Android]({{ site.shoutem.previewAppAndroid }})) alongside Shoutem CLI, which can quickly bundle the extension updates.

-Since the app is managed through the Builder, we needed to `push` the extension to Shoutem after creating screen and shortcut to add them to app navigation.
-However, when we're only changing the app code, we don't need to the `push`ing.
-Instead, use `shoutem link` to tell Shoutem CLI to bundle local code of your extension.
+Since the app is managed through the Builder, we need to `push` the extension to Shoutem after creating our screen and shortcut in order to add them to our app's navigation.
+Alternatively, if we're only changing our app's code, we can use `shoutem link` to bundle just the local code of our extension.

 ```ShellSession
 $ shoutem link
 Extension successfully linked.
 Please, kill the packager before running the app.
 ```

-Once extension is linked, run the app which will start the [React Native packager](https://github.com/facebook/react-native/tree/master/packager):
+Once the extension is linked, run the app again to start [React Native packager](https://github.com/facebook/react-native/tree/master/packager):

 ```ShellSession
 $ shoutem run